dackst/nayuta/notes.md

 * Mythos -> Mitos
   * rather than have a race named after a random English word, (oh so they're named Mythos because they're an ancient, mythical race? okay, that would be like Charlemagne declaring himself the king of the Medievals), use a random (not shared with English) Greek word instead. apparently means "warp thread", like the root for the word "mitosis" and "mitochondria".
 It also still means "myths" in Spanish and Portuguese.
-  Although by all likelihood what I'm doing to Greek (and Spanish) is what the the Japanese text did to English, at least the rest of the text isn't also Greek (or Spanish).
+  Although by all likelihood what I'm doing to Greek (and Spanish) is what the Japanese text did to English, at least the rest of the text isn't also Greek (or Spanish).
   * based on the [soundtrack](https://music.apple.com/us/album/nayuta-no-kiseki-original-soundtrack/561940857), Falcom's "official" name appears to be "Mythus", but that [has the same problem](https://www.merriam-webster.com/dictionary/mythus) as "mythos".
   * connection with mitosis/mitochondria could relate to their apparent ability to create, resurrect, and manipulate life.
   * Possibly related that hajimari no kiseki [promo art](https://static.wikia.nocookie.net/kiseki/images/8/80/Key_Visual_(Hajimari).jpg) shows the grandmaster with similar white hair and holding some kind of glowing yarn